sheerien/laroza/README.md

 # Laroza Movies & Series Extractor

-This script allows you to extract movies and series links from the Laroza website.
+This script allows you to extract movies and series links from the [Larosa Ramadan 2025](https://w.laroza.now/category.php?cat=ramadan-2025) website.

 ## Usage